46bit/netscan-practical/docs/_build/html/_sources/exercise2.txt

 ------------------------------------------------------------

 For our next task we want to retrieve secret files from this network's private FTP server.
-You may have noticed in Task 3 that there's an FTP server running on port 21 of ``192.168.56.102``.
-If you try ``nc 192.168.56.102 21`` you'll find you can't connect from your own computer.
+You may have noticed in Task 3 that there's an FTP server running on port 21 of ``192.168.56.103``.
+If you try ``nc 192.168.56.103 21`` you'll find you can't connect from your own computer.
 But you've found that ``192.168.56.101`` can.

-Here's the trick: you can send the contents of a file to the FTP server on port 21 of ``192.168.56.102`` and it'll interpret each line of the contents as a command.
+Here's the trick: you can send the contents of a file to the FTP server on port 21 of ``192.168.56.103`` and it'll interpret each line of the contents as a command.
 So you can tell it to do things.
 Like send you their secret weapon blueprints.

 You could put a ``PORT`` command corresponding to a ``new_data_address`` into that file, then put ``LIST``.
-Then the ``192.168.56.102`` FTP server will send your computer a list of files you can get with ``ftp.recv_data()``.
+Then the ``192.168.56.103`` FTP server will send your computer a list of files you can get with ``ftp.recv_data()``.
 This is quite tricky to do with limited knowledge.
 As such I've written these attack commands for you.
-All you need to do is get it sent to port 21 on the ``192.168.56.103``.
+All you need to do is get it sent to port 21 on ``192.168.56.103``.

 **Open ftp/task4.py in an editor to get started.** There are instructions inside.
 You can run that script with ``python3 ftp/task4.py``. :ref:`ref_ftp_reference` may be useful.